 Vaida is in charge of the website development and content management, social media communication, as well as the layout & dissemination of Nordregio publications.

-Among other tasks, she is a communications adviser for the Thematic Group for Innovative and Resilient Regions, Nordic Arctic Cooperation Programme and the Pan Baltic SCOPE project
+Among other tasks, she is a communications adviser for the Thematic Group for Innovative and Resilient Regions, Future Migration Scenarios for Europe project and the Nordic Arctic Cooperation Programme.

 MA in Media and Communication at Stockholm University, Sweden (2015-2017)

 BA in Journalism at Klaipeda University, Lithuania (2010-2014)